 I was AMAZED to find out that Lincoln Park Zoo in Chicago is completely free to visit!
 It’s not unusual for city attractions to have a free day every now and then but Lincoln Park Zoo does it one better by being free 365 days a year!

-Lincoln Park Zoo is located a little north of the main Chicago Downtown area.
-The nearest CTA station is Armitage, located on the purple and brown line.
+Lincoln Park Zoo is located a little north of the main Downtown Chicago area.
+The nearest CTA station is Armitage, on the purple and brown line.
 From there it’s around another one mile walk to the park.
 If you don’t fancy the walk, there are buses that connect the station with the zoo!

 The Zoo is open 365 days from 10am and did I mention it’s FREE!?
 (Yes, yes I did).